Brice789/Brice789/README.md

 - 👋 Hi, I’m Brice
-- 👀 I’m interested in Creating a better world!
+- 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning Cybersécurity, and IA and Cloud Computing
 - 💞️ I’m looking to collaborate on Web devellopent for some projects
 - 📫 How to reach me : kireche.brice@gmail.com

-- 🌱 I'm currently studying Cybersécurity and web devellopement
+- 🌱 I'm currently studying Cybersécurity and web développement
 - 💻 I'll post regularly some of my projects on Docker Hub, click on it to know more